Roxane Wong……………………….22-year-old great-granddaughter of Wong Wei Jing

-Mayfield, the town that Leland Stanford wanted to serve as the business center for his University, if only they would close their twenty saloons, refused the California Senator and renewed the saloons’ business licenses and watched in quiet apprehension when Senator Stanford padlocked the gate to the only road leading directly from their non-dry town into Campus.
+Mayfield, the town that Leland Stanford wanted to serve as the business center for his University, if only they would close their two breweries and thirteen saloons, refused the California Senator and renewed the saloons’ business licenses and watched in quiet apprehension when Senator Stanford padlocked the gate to the only road leading directly from their non-dry town into Campus.
 In the ensuing years business remained steady in Mayfield.
 People still attended the horseraces.
 People still patronized the bars.
 The saloons even noticed a rise in business during the academic year.
 The Mayfield town fathers exhaled and counted their blessings and tried their best to ignore the padlocked gate while the population of Palo Alto rose in sharp contrast to Mayfield’s static advance.
 “We can handle this.”
 The town fathers told themselves.

 “We can handle this.”

 Roxane and Megumi found Mayfield a more accommodating resource for two Pacific Rim girls in search of liquid refreshment.
 Politely declining several offers of complementary beer from the young men outside a shooting gallery, Roxane and Megumi made their way back to Palo Alto along a footpath next to the train tracks.
 As they approached University Avenue at Palm Drive, Roxane noticed a yellow Labrador dog in the roadway.

 Roxane noticed the dog walked with difficulty, appearing arthritic, and the arrested movements in his gate seemed to get worse with each step.
 Roxane broke from Megumi into a run toward the dog as it suddenly went rigid and collapsed to the ground.